 Control local and remote access to specific menus, functions and workflows on each device.
 Entirely disable functions like copy, print, fax, scan to e-mail, FTP, held jobs and address book.
 Over 50 access controls are available, providing greater flexibility for your unique environment.

-You can prevent unauthorised use of a device by restricting the number of consecutive failed logins--and track such events through integrated auditing.
+You can prevent unauthorized use of a device by restricting the number of consecutive failed logins--and track such events through integrated auditing.
 When this limit is exceeded, the device is locked for a predetermined amount of time specified by the administrator.

 The Operator Panel Lock feature allows an MFP to be put in a locked state so that the operator panel cannot allow any user operations or configuration.
-The device can be unlocked by entering an authorised user’s credentials, allowing the device to resume its normal operation.
+The device can be unlocked by entering an authorized user’s credentials, allowing the device to resume its normal operation.

 Print jobs are held in RAM or on the hard disc until the intended recipient enters the appropriate PIN, allowing the job to print.
 Held jobs can be set to expire after an elapsed time (configurable from one hour to one week).
 In addition, a limit can be set on the number of times a PIN can be entered incorrectly before the corresponding jobs are purged.